Structural repairs for a hospital in Lancaster

 The Royal Lancaster Infirmary (RLI) provides a range of services to the surrounding area including care for outpatients, diagnostics, therapies, day-case and inpatient surgery.
 The infirmary started life as a dispensary which opened on Castle Hill in 1781.
 With smallpox and typhus ravaging cities up and down the country, many established some form of ‘house of recovery’ or ‘pest-house’, as did the RLI in 1815.

 To coincide with Queen Victoria’s jubilee both the dispensary and the house of recovery sites were combined, and a further site was purchased to build a new hospital for the people of Lancaster.
-The hospital was designed by local Lancaster architect E.G. Paley and the was completed in early 1896 to a cost of about £22,500 (approx. £3.05 million in 2020)
+The hospital was designed by local Lancaster architect E.G. Paley and was completed in early 1896 at a cost of about £22,500 (approx. £3.05 million in 2020)

 Opened by the Duke and Duchess of York, Queen Victoria had honoured the building with its new title: the Royal Lancaster Infirmary.
 Over the next century and alongside the evolution of medicines, other developments were added including a maternity unit in the 1970s, a building dedicated to the study of the causes and effects of disease or injury in 1994 and an A&E department, new wards, operating theatres and radiology department opening in 1996.